ekim339/MadisonTime-Deploy/README.md

 ## 📋 Overview

 MadisonTime is a full-stack web application that combines course scheduling with social networking features.
 Students can create personalized timetables, share posts with images, comment on content, and interact with their peers through likes and dislikes.
-The platform features real-time notifications using WebSocket connections and asynchronous task processing for optimal performance.

 ## ✨ Features